Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-provider.md

 - Provide a hosted SignIn and SignUp page that users can be directed to
 - Reach out to the [SaaS.Permissions.Service](../permissions-service) upon a user signing in to fetch their application permissions and roles

-You can change/extend the behavior of B2C to do things like collect more information during signup, force users to enroll in Multi-Factor Authentication (MFA), and much more by modifying the custom policies.
+You can change/extend the behavior of the B2C tenant that gets deployed with ASDK to do things like collect more information during signup, force users to enroll in Multi-Factor Authentication (MFA), and much more by modifying the custom policies.

 ### App Roles and Global Admin